quyvu01/OfX/README.md

         c.OfType(typeof(GenericPipeline<>)).OfType<OtherPipeline>();
     });
 ```

+#### AddStronglyTypeIdConverter
+When your models(entities) are using Strongly Type Id, you have to configure how OfX can convert from general Id type(string) to your strongly type.

+Parameters:
+`Action<StronglyTypeIdRegister>` the strongly type id register delegate.

+#### ForType
+You have to create a class and implement interface `IStronglyTypeConverter<T>`, then you have to override 2 methods(`Convert` and `CanConvert`) to help OfX convert from general Id type(string) to your strongly type.
+Please check the example above!

 ### 2. Integrate the Attribute into Your Model, Entity, or DTO
 Apply the attribute to your properties like this: